Minimal Session Types for the $\pi$-calculus (Extended Version): Decompose by Composing

 Here, we remark that prefix $\abinp{s}{x_1,x_2}$ binds variables $x_1,x_2$ in the breakdown of the continuation (i.e., $\AmeliaMod{17}{\epsilon}{\subpq' }_\empg$).
 Thus, there is no need for propagators to pass contexts: propagators here only serve to enforce the ordering of actions.
 On the other hand, this relies on a process nesting that is induced by the application of encoding $\map{\cdot}^2$ in the composition.
 Thus, the trio structure is lost.

-Undoubtedly, the first action of the original first-order process has been simulated.
-We may notice that in $V$ names $w_1$, $w_2$ substitute $x_1$, $x_2$ and the subsequent $\tau$-action on $w$ can be simulated on name $w_1$.
-The following reductions follow the same pattern.
+Undoubtedly, the first reduction of process $P$ in \eqref{ex:procpi} has been simulated.
+We may notice that in $V$ names $w_1$, $w_2$ substitute $x_1$, $x_2$ and the subsequent reduction on $w$ can be simulated on name $w_1$.
+The subsequent reductions follow the same pattern.
 Thus, the outcome of our decomposition function is a behaviorally equivalent process that is typed with \msts.

 \end{example}